 If you have one customer you have vital information that will help you find another.
 Every little bit of information when matched with another helps formulate a picture of your potential customers.
 The more information you can bring into use from across your business the more accurate your targeting and the greater your returns will be.

-A 52 year old milk shake salesman, in one single order, sold 4 milk shake makers to one of his clients.
-This was very unusual purchase behavior so he went to see why a customer would need to make so many milk shakes at one time.
+A 52 year old milk shake salesman, in one single order, sold 4 King George milk shake makers to one of his clients.
+This was an unusual purchase behaviour so the salesman went to see why a customer would need to make so many milk shakes at once.
 The salesman discovered 2 brothers with a drive through milk shake service, the salesman’s name was Ray Kroc the brothers were the McDonalds.
-This chance meeting began the world wide McDonalds fast food chain.
+Looking at your customer data with a critical eye can unlock great rewards.

 - measurable revenue generation, triggers only measure real recorded behaviour